 I have been delving pretty deeply into the science of the gut recently and have found some really astonishing facts.
 Like, did you know that your GI tract is up to 20 ft long?
 Or that the gut is sometime referred to as our second brain?
 How about that leaky gut syndrome, caused mostly by obesity, is one of the largest contributors to chronic disease?
-Maybe these things are not as interesting to you as they are to me but ,the truth is, 21st century medicine will absolutely have a strong emphasis on healing the gut.
+Maybe these things are not as interesting to you as they are to me but ,the truth is, 21st century medicine will absolutely have a strong emphasis on healing the gut, following the fat flusher diet is a perfect treatment for most gut conditions.

 What is The Gut?